-The president-elect shall submit to the RI Board for election, no later than at its second meeting each year, the names of the individuals he or she nominates as Rotary Foundation Trustees.
 Presidents-elect are requested to nominate no fewer than twice the number of candidates for election as Foundation trustee as there will be open positions in the following year, not including the position to be held by an RI past president.
-(January 2020 Mtg., Bd.
-Dec.
-90)
+Current directors shall not be eligible to be nominated by the president-elect or elected by the Board.